 Dr Margaret Chan, Director-General of the World Health Organization (2009)

-All people have a right to good quality health care.
-Most people in the world access health care through primary health care or family/general practice.
+All people have a right to good quality and safe health care.
+Most people in the world access health care through primary (health care) or family/general practice.
 This course enables students to gain an understanding of the concepts, meaning and importance of primary health care; the ways in which it is organised throughout the world; workforce issues; and methods of assessing the quality of primary health systems and providers.
 It also emphasises the important tension between textbook definitions of primary care and the day-to-day realities of the practice and delivery of care to patients in primary care settings.
 While set within the context of Primary Health Care, this Unit looks specifically at Primary Care and its place within a health care system.
 One exciting aspect about the setting, role and workforce of Primary (Health) Care, as Guysz et al state, is that it “offers many unique and eclectic practice possibilities to meet the diverse needs of individuals, their families and communities” (pxix).
 Students are asked to share and draw on their own experiences.
-Students also apply their learning by focusing upon one country’s primary healthcare system throughout the module.
+Students also apply their learning by focusing upon one country’s primary healthcare system of their own choice throughout the module.
 As the WHO stated in its 2008 report primary health Care - now more than ever: It is possible not to choose PHC.
 In the long run, however, that option carries a huge penalty: in forfeited health benefits, impoverishing costs, in loss of trust in the health system as a whole and, ultimately, in loss of political legitimacy.
 This unit explores and discusses the theory, practice and evidence base underpinning this assertion. http://www.who.int/whr/2008/08_chap6_en.pdf

 This unit has online content with assessed fixed time interaction required (students on these course units need to ensure they can access and contribute to online discussions during fixed periods in order to access the full marks available)

-To enable participants to understand the concept and importance of primary care, how it integrates into current models of health care delivery, and how it can be evaluated.
+To enable participants to understand the concept and importance of primary care, how it integrates into current models of health care delivery, and how it can be evaluated and improved.

 On completion of this unit, successful students will be able to:

-5. Compare and critically contrast differing organisational/systems and workforce models of primary care drawing on international comparisons of healthcare systems
+5. Compare and critically contrast differing organisational/systems and workforce models of primary care drawing on international comparisons of healthcare systems.

-- Make a coherent argument for the role and importance of primary care in a selected country over the next decade.
+7. Make a coherent argument for the role and importance of primary care in a selected country over the next decade.

-8. Apply the learning from the course to a specific country selected by the student
+8. Apply the learning from the course to a specific country/health care system selected by the student.

-- The historical context for the development of primary care using the USA and UK as exemplars.
+- The historical context for the development of primary care using the USA and UK as comparators with sub-Saharan Africa.

-- Understanding the differing definitions of primary care and the roles and functions of primary care in relation to the patterns of health and disease in the community.
+- Comparing the differing definitions of primary care and the roles and functions of primary care in relation to the patterns of health and disease in the community.